Songiso24/loan-default-prediction/README.md

 - **Rows**: 255,347
 - **Columns**: 18
 - **Type**: Structured tabular data
+- The data is imbalanced with only 11.6% defaulters

 The dataset simulates real-world loan data with features that include applicant demographics, financial history, credit scores, and loan characteristics.
 The target variable indicates whether a customer **defaulted** (`1`) or **did not default** (`0`).